REGULATIONS FOR THE SOCIETY’S SHOW EXHIBITION OF CATTLE, SHEEP, PIGS AND GOATS

 Any class may be cancelled or, where appropriate, amalgamated unless there are at least three entries.

 A class is deemed to have commenced when an animal enters the ring, if the judge is then present in the ring.
 If the judge is not present then the class shall commence when the judge enters the ring.

-It is the responsibility of the Exhibitor to note the name of the Judge appointed for the classes they wish to enter and are advised, in the interests of all concerned, not knowingly to enter an animal bred by, previously owned by or has any connections with the Judge appointed.
+It is the responsibility of the exhibitor to note the name of the judge appointed for the classes they wish to enter and are advised, in the interests of all concerned, not knowingly to enter an animal bred by, previously owned by or with any connections to the judge appointed.

 All objections must be made in writing to the Show Office within one hour of the termination of the judging of the classes in question on the day of the Show; such objection to be accompanied by a deposit of £5.00, this deposit to be forfeited in the event of the objection proving unfounded and/or frivolous.

-In the event of an Exhibitor, or anyone connected with an Exhibitor, being guilty of improper or abusive behaviour towards his/her animal, any Official of the Society or the general public, the Chairman or Chief Steward shall have the power to order the offender to leave the showground and recommend that the Council shall refuse that person’s entries for future shows.
-Should an Exhibitor be aggrieved at such action he/she may lodge an objection in writing.
+In the event of a Exhibitor, or anyone connected with a Exhibitor, being guilty of improper or abusive behaviour towards their animal, any Official of the Society or the general public, then the Chairman, Chief Steward or Show Director shall have the power to order the offender to leave the showground and recommend that the Council shall refuse that person’s entries for future shows.
+Should an Exhibitor be aggrieved at such action they may lodge an objection in writing.
 Such objections shall be considered by a panel of not less than 3 members of the Society appointed by the Chairman or Vice-Chairman and their decision shall be final.

 All of the Stewards and Committees are volunteers who dedicate their time to organising and running the Edenbridge & Oxted Agricultural Show.
 We kindly ask that you respect them during the event.